imarc/padstone/README.md

 run the following:

     npm run dev

 If you are building to production, run:

     npm run prod

 What's Included
 ---------------

-Padstone includes the following:

-* **Eighteen CMS Sections**, including the Homepage, a Blog, News and Resources.
-* A set of **Bootstrap 4 based Twig Templates** for you to replace or customize.
-* A block-based **Content Designer** Field, built within the CMS, for building out pages with layout.

 ### Sections